RahifMansoor/PREP---Big-Data-Bowl-2023/README.md

 ### Code
 Our code is divided into a few different folders:

-Data Organizaation: Our process of organizing the data so that all the variables that are needed are created and the data includes only players we are looking for
+Data Organization: Our process of organizing the data so that all the variables that are needed are created and the data includes only players we are looking for

 Models: Our models for pass rush efficiency pressure